 The role of NCVS in co-productive working

-NCVS is working closely with the Link Workers responsible for delivering Social Prescribing in Nottingham city's eight local Primary Care Networks (PCNs), as well as with local voluntary sector lead organisations and community groups to shape the delivery of Social Prescribing across Nottingham.
+Towards the end of 2019, and during the early months of 2020, NCVS worked closely with the Link Workers responsible for delivering Social Prescribing in Nottingham city's eight local Primary Care Networks (PCNs), as well as with local voluntary sector lead organisations and community groups to shape the delivery of Social Prescribing across Nottingham.

 Social Prescribing Community Conversations